renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 Its current capital is called Ehnef in Royal, although it is sometimes referred to as nal'Haffa (literally "Haffa Capital"); it's called Grey-Blood's Weir in Common, named for a spill-over dam on a river immediately to the east that feeds the water-channels that supply the city with water.

 The Haffa are remarkable because they are one of the only large populations of half-breeds in the known world.
-Elves and Humans are almost unique in that they can (sometimes) produce offspring; these offspring frequently benefit from a kind of hybrid vigor—they are often taller, heavier and stronger than either elves or humans—but they can also suffer from strange, sometimes terrible diseases—ranging from the relatively benign, like bleeding easily or having strange allergies, to the debilitating and deadly, such as irregular growths, tumors or major birth defects.
+Elves and Humans are almost unique in that they can (sometimes) produce offspring; these offspring frequently benefit from a kind of hybrid vigor — they are often taller, heavier and stronger than either elves or humans — but they can also suffer from strange, sometimes terrible diseases — ranging from the relatively benign, like bleeding easily or having strange allergies, to the debilitating and deadly, such as irregular growths, tumors or major birth defects.
 They are also almost always sterile.

 The Haffa are one of only two stable, healthy and fertile populations of Elf-Human hybrids (the other being the Shifters).
-The Haffa maintain their health through selective breeding, special medicines, and magical intervention—the exact nature of which is not widely known outside of the Haffa royal line.
+The Haffa maintain their health through selective breeding, special medicines, and magical intervention — the exact nature of which is not widely known outside of the Haffa royal line.
-(Perhaps unsurprisingly, the Haffan court heavily patronizes physicians, and their healers are renowned throughout much of the world—they are certainly among the best in the Kingdoms.)
+(Perhaps unsurprisingly, the Haffan court heavily patronizes physicians, and their healers are renowned throughout much of the world — they are certainly among the best in the Kingdoms.)

 <aside class="hook">